 So you have a net surplus of RM62,000.
 Not bad right?

-If you kept this house for the next 10 years, you'd pay RM276,000 in interest instead of RM195,000.
-That's RM81,000 in additional interest.
-This wipes out whatever surplus you thought you made, assuming you spent that surplus and did not invest it for good returns (like what most people do).
+If you kept this house for the next 10 years, you'd pay RM211,000 in interest instead of RM149,000.
+That's RM62,000 in additional interest.
+This wipes out whatever surplus you thought you made, assuming you spent that surplus and did not invest it for good returns.

 You see, the surplus cash is a loan with interest.
-It's not really surplus cash.
+It's not surplus cash.

 On the other hand, building your cash position by investing it in an ETF is TRUE surplus cash.
 You grew this money from seed capital that you saved every month for 8 years.
-It is real profit and puts you in a financially better position.
+You made real profit and you’re in a financially better position.

 This logic deludes most people because we look at the long-term as disconnected from our present.
 Things have to happen fast.
 You have to own that house tomorrow.
 However, your future has got everything to do with your present.
 What you do today, will determine your future.